Gov. DeSantis' plane diverted because of South Florida storms

 WPLG reporter Glenna Milberg, who is covering Monday's news conference, said the aircraft was diverted to Palm Beach International Airport.

-As a result, the governor's news conference has been delayed until 2 p.m.
+The governor's news conference was delayed about two hours and started shortly after 2 p.m.

+A protester briefly interrupted DeSantis' address on Monday while the governor was thanking local law enforcement officers for their commitment to the community.

+"You're playing political games with our freedom of speech!" the protester shouted from the audience.
+"You're playing political games!"

 Scripps Only Content 2021